surelybassy/FoliumMapping/README.md

 ## The Data

-Using Python and the Beautiful Soup library, the Data was scraped from
+Using Python and the Beautiful Soup library, the Data was scraped across multiple page from https://film.list.co.uk/cinemas/ into a Pandas Dataframe and exported to a CSV file.

 ## Mapping the Data

+The data collected was imported into Python and mapped using the Folium library.

+Below are several examples of the different settings and options available.

 Example 1: Simple plotting of cinema coordinates on the map.
 Settings: tiles='CartoDB dark_matter'